0x000E/hinata/README.md

 <br><br>

 # hinata
-A Neural Network developed using C++
+A Neural Network developed using Python.

 ## Documentation